-Ratiometric and simultaneous power supply sequencing can be implemented by connecting the resistor network of R1 and R2 shown in Figure 46 to the output of the power supply that needs to be tracked or another voltage reference source.
-Using Equation 24 and Equation 25, the tracking resistors can be calculated to initiate the V{OUT2} slightly before, after or at the same time as V{OUT1} .
-Equation 26 is the voltage difference between V{OUT1} and V{OUT2} at the 95% of nominal output regulation.
+The designer can implement ratiometric and simultaneous power-supply sequencing by connecting the resistor network of R1 and R2 shown in Figure 46 to the output of the power supply that requires tracking, or to another voltage reference source.
+Using Equation 24 and Equation 25, calculate values for the tracking resistors to initiate the Vout2 slightly before, after, or at the same time as Vout1.
+Equation 26 is the voltage difference between Vout1 and Vout2 at 95% of nominal output regulation.

-The ΔV variable is zero volts for simultaneous sequencing.
-To minimize the effect of the inherent SS/TR to VSENSE offset (V{SSOFFSET}) in the slow start circuit and the offset created by the pullup current source (I{SS}) and tracking resistors, the V{SSOFFSET} and I{SS} are included as variables in the equations.
+The deltaV variable is 0 V for simultaneous sequencing.
+To minimize the effect of the inherent SS/TR-to-VSENSE offset (Vssoffset) in the slow-start circuit and the offset created by the pullup current source (Iss) and tracking resistors, the equations include Vssoffset and Iss as variables.

-To design a ratiometric start up in which the V{OUT2} voltage is slightly greater than the V{OUT1} voltage when V{OUT2} reaches regulation, use a negative number in Equation 24 through Equation 26 for ΔV .
-Equation 26 results in a positive number for applications in which V{OUT2} is slightly lower than V{OUT1} when V{OUT2} regulation is achieved.
+To design a ratiometric start-up in which the Vout2 voltage is slightly greater than the Vout1 voltage when Vout2 reaches regulation, use a negative number in Equation 24 through Equation 26 for deltaV.
+Equation 26 results in a positive number for applications in which Vout2 is slightly lower than Vout1 when Vout2 regulation is achieved.

-Because the SS/TR pin must be pulled below 40 mV before starting after an EN, UVLO, or thermal shutdown fault, careful selection of the tracking resistors is needed to ensure device restart after a fault.
+Because the SS/TR pin must be below 40 mV before starting after an EN, UVLO, or thermal shutdown fault, a design requires careful selection of the tracking resistors to ensure the device restarts after a fault.
 Make sure the calculated R1 value from Equation 24 is greater than the value calculated in Equation 27 to ensure the device can recover from a fault.

-As the SS/TR voltage becomes more than 85% of the nominal reference voltage the $V{SSOFFSET}$ becomes larger as the slow start circuits gradually handoff the regulation reference to the internal voltage reference.
-The SS/TR pin voltage needs to be greater than 1.3 V for a complete handoff to the internal voltage reference as shown in Figure 23.
+As the SS/TR voltage becomes more than 85% of the nominal reference voltage, Vssoffset becomes larger as the slow-start circuits gradually hand off the regulation reference to the internal voltage reference.
+The SS/TR pin voltage must be greater than 1.3 V for a complete handoff to the internal voltage reference as shown in Figure 23.